AshwiniKV/visTree/README.md

 Visualization of subgroups for decision trees

 This package presents a novel visual representation of decision trees and shifts the primary focus to characterizing subgroups.
-This visualization is composed of a series of plots that display selected covariates, their splits and the relevant outcome's distribution.
+This visualization is composed of a series of plots that display selected covariates and their split criterions that lead to the relevant outcome's distribution.

 ## Latest news
 The recent changes to the visTree package are listed in the NEWS.md file.